 While growing up in the ghetto was tough, and I feel incredibly lucky to have made it “out”, there were three really valuable things it taught me that have made me a better entrepreneur. (more…)

 I just finished reading a blog post about how to come up with an idea for your next business.
 The article was about one thousand words long when it could have just been one sentence.

 What little I know about how to come up with a business idea I learned from my experience as an entrepreneur and it was summed up in a one-liner in this NPR roundtable discussion I participated in about the importance of diversity in technology.

 How Do You Come Up With A Business Idea?

 One of the NPR panelists said it best: “People solve problems that they see.”

 That’s it.
 No one thousand word article needed. (more…)

 I always see lots of “serious” articles about how to select a name for your new business.
 And I laugh because, while picking a good name for your business is important, I don’t think it’s that hard.

-I’m gonna share two super-simple tips with you, plus one article that has a bunch of tips you might find helpful when choosing a name. (more…)
+I’m going to share two super-simple tips with you.
+Plus I’m going to share one article with you that has a bunch of tips you might find helpful when choosing a name. (more…)